-Adding to her knowledge of the Italian tradition and pasta culture, she lived with her family in Tuscany for two years, when she was aged six to eight.
+Adding to her knowledge of Italian traditions and pasta culture, she lived with her family in Tuscany for two years, when she was aged six to eight.

-Laura’s released her first cookbook in 2015 and is planning to release her second cookbook in the near future.
-She is now a regular at food events and on cooking shows, Everyday Gourmet and Good Chef Bad Chef, doing cooking demonstrations that show people the versatility of pasta and how to use quality ingredients to create home-style cooking that offers a modern twist.
+Laura released her first cookbook, ‘My Italian Kitchen’ in 2015 and is planning to release her second cookbook in the near future.
+She is now a regular at various food events and on cooking shows, Everyday Gourmet and Good Chef Bad Chef, doing cooking demonstrations that show people the versatility of pasta and how to use quality ingredients to put a modern twist on home-style cooking.

 “As a San Remo ambassador I want to show people how to easily combine fresh and seasonal ingredients with quality pasta, to create meals that are perfect for busy couples, working parents, large family gatherings, or a dinner party to remember.”